Klipper3d/klipper/docs/Config_Reference.md

 ## [replicape]

-Replicape support - see the [generic-replicape.cfg](https://github.com/KevinOConnor/klipper/tree/master/config/generic-replicape.cfg)
-file for an example.
+Replicape support - see the [beaglebone guide](beaglebone.md) and the [generic-replicape.cfg](https://github.com/KevinOConnor/klipper/tree/master/config/generic-replicape.cfg) file for an example.